semper-proficiens/devbriefs-news/README.md

 # TOIL

-- Add a similarity score based on news title to avoid duplicates
 - Grab `companies` or `domains` of interest from the request query to this api, and construct another hacking news function targeting those only
 - Add unit, integration and load test